-A continuation of FE II, FE III gives students more independent practice in working with whole class instruction, integrating special needs and ELL students in their assigned classroom.
+A continuation of FE II, FE III gives students more independent practice in working with whole class instruction and integrating special needs and ELL students in their assigned classroom.
 Provides 120 hours of practice teaching hours.
-Not open to non-majors; 3rd year students only.
+Not open to non-majors; third-year students only.
 3 Credits.

-Field Experience III: Special Education.
+Field Experience: Special Education.

 This pre-student teaching course provides students the opportunity to observe in a special education setting and apply the knowledge and skills that they have learned in their coursework.
 Students will gain hands-on experiences with exceptional children, experience the different types and levels of service delivery, and reflect on how, when, and why specific evidence-based practices are implemented.
 Student will start in the "Observation" phase and gradually take on increased responsibilities throughout the term.
-Prerequisites: SpEd111 and permission of the instructor.
+Prerequisites: Special Education 111 and permission of the instructor.
+Not open to non-majors; third- or fourth-year students only.

-Field Experience IV: Observation in Upper Grade Levels
+Field Experience IV.
+Observation in Upper Grade Levels

 For students intending to teach in the General Church school system.
 Students gain experience working with upper grade level students.
-Taken only with permission of the department chair.
+Taken only with permission of the education department chair.
 Co-requisite: Psychology 204.